 Amanda Swales, Director of GoSimple Software, takes a closer look at Making Tax Digital and the key points that small and micro businesses need to take note of.

-The tax system is on the cusp of an overhaul – Making Tax Digital (MTD) is a government-led initiative aiming to simplify tax for businesses big and small.
-For the latter, there are sweeping implications as to how business owners manage and report their earnings to HMRC.
+Making Tax Digital (MTD) is a government-led initiative aiming to simplify tax for businesses big and small.

 New technology is already being harnessed for tax reclamation.
 HMRC claims to have detected 17,000 fraudulent or incorrect Self Assessments in 2016 alone, totalling £96 million.
 That figure may have risen this year, paving more ground for a fully digitised alternative.